-Many organisations have more to offer their customers.
+Many organizations have more to offer their customers.
 These items tend to have a good profit margin and can be sold to a captive audience.

 Upselling secondary spend items works well because customers have already made the decision to spend with you, and they'll also have trust and a degree of loyalty with your brand.
 At Spektrix, we often discuss theatre marketing strategies to build revenue through secondary spend but now we’re going to show you practical ways to implement these through your event CRM system.

-In this tough financial climate, it’s important that you maximise your opportunities to help support your core activity.
+In this tough financial climate, it’s important that you maximize your opportunities to help support your core activity.